hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 What is the role of "Tableau Server" in a Tableau deployment?

-**Options:**

-A. To develop and design dashboards and visualizations
+To develop and design dashboards and visualizations

-B. To automate data refreshes at regular intervals
+To automate data refreshes at regular intervals

-C. To share and collaborate on Tableau workbooks and dashboards within an organization
+To share and collaborate on Tableau workbooks and dashboards within an organization

-D. To connect to external data sources for data visualization
+To connect to external data sources for data visualization

-**Correct Answer: C** - To share and collaborate on Tableau workbooks and dashboards within an organization.
+**Correct Answer:** **To share and collaborate on Tableau workbooks and dashboards within an organization**

 ---